 |Intensive II (March)

 The Ross and Carol Nese College of Nursing will conduct an orientation to the DNP program.
-Full-time DNP students will complete this orientation in person just prior to the first fall semester (Semester I).
-Part-time DNP students attend the orientation synchronously using video streaming technology just prior to the first fall semester and in person just prior to the second fall semester (Semester III).
 The purpose of the orientation is to help you become familiar with the program details and your academic advising team and to begin to identify a DNP project based on your area of interest.

 Qualifying Examination Portfolio